phansch/mini_rfc_for_cargo_lint_configuration/README.md

 #### Lints.toml

 Another option would be a completely separate file.
 Maybe called `Lints.toml`.
-This would be the most flexible implementation because we would not have to care about existing code for `Cargo.toml` or `.cargo/config`.
+This would be the most flexible solution because the implementation would not have to care about existing code for `Cargo.toml` or `.cargo/config`.
 It is also more similar to the existing [`Clippy.toml`][clippy_toml].

 However, it would also mean that, like with `.cargo/config`, users have to add an additional configuration file to the roots of their repositories.